 Barbara Price Monahan

-Barbara Price Monahan leads FCNL’s efforts to raise annual, capital and planned gifts that support FCNL’s advocacy, education and outreach.
-Barbara and her staff are responsible for raising over $3.8 million per year in general operating support from individuals, foundations and organizations, including Quaker meetings and churches.
+Barbara Price Monahan led FCNL’s efforts to raise annual, capital and planned gifts that support FCNL’s advocacy, education and outreach for more than 7 years.
+Barbara and her staff were responsible for raising over $5.7 million per year in general operating support from individuals, foundations and organizations, including Quaker meetings and churches.

 On June 30, 2017, FCNL concluded a successful 5-year capital campaign, “The World We Seek: Now Is the Time” that raised $17.5 million in capital, endowment and program funds to facilitate expansion of FCNL’s lobbying, build program capacity, grow FCNL’s network of activists and provide long-term financial sustainability.

 Barbara came to FCNL in 2012.
 Prior to that, she was the director of development at Hopkins School in New Haven, CT, where she directed the school's fundraising efforts, alumni/ae and parent programs and events, as well as digital and print communication.
 She successfully led the development program during the school's 8-year capital campaign, which raised more than $37 million in capital and endowment, as well as a parallel initiative that resulted in $8.2 million in new bequest intentions for the school.
 Barbara has worked in academic fundraising for the past 20 years, working with independent schools (Hopkins School and Fairfield Country Day School), and colleges/ universities (Indiana University School of Music and Yale School of Medicine).